Poland: Russian-made missile fell on our country, killing 2

 “We are acting with calm," Duda said.
 “This is a difficult situation.”

-Ukraine still maintains stocks of former Soviet and Russian-made weaponry, including the S-300 air-defense missile system.

-Biden's decision to convene the emergency meeting upended schedules for the final day of the Group of 20 summit in Indonesia.
+Biden's decision to convene the emergency meeting upended schedules for the final day of the Group of 20 meeting in Indonesia.

-European Commission President Ursula von Der Leyen said participants discussed the blast in Poland and expressed their continued solidarity with Ukraine.

-“We offer our full support to Poland and assistance with the ongoing investigation.
-We will remain in close contacts with our partners on the next steps.
-We will stand with Ukraine as long as it takes,” she said.

-Biden, who was awakened overnight by staff with the news of the missile while attending the summit, called Duda to express his condolences.
+Biden, who was awakened overnight by staff with the news of the missile while attending the summit, called Polish President Andrzej Duda to express his condolences.
 On Twitter, Biden promised “full U.S support for and assistance with Poland’s investigation,” and “reaffirmed the United States’ ironclad commitment to NATO.”

-NATO Secretary-General Jens Stoltenberg called the meeting of the alliance's envoys in Brussels.
+Meanwhile, NATO Secretary-General Jens Stoltenberg called the meeting of the alliance's envoys in Brussels.
 The U.N.
 Security Council also planned to meet Wednesday for a previously scheduled briefing on the situation in Ukraine.
+The strike in Poland was certain to be raised.

 Poland’s statement did not address whether the strike could have been a targeting error or if the missile could have been knocked off course by Ukrainian defenses.